mikessut/CAN-FIX-Utility/docs/firmware_basic.rst

 .. [#F1] In this document the term *Host* is used to describe the computer that is running the configuration software to download the firmware and *Node* is used to describe the actual CAN-FiX node that will be updated.

+.. [#F2] See the CAN-FiX documentation for details